-Description of Benefit You Pay Routine Eye Exam Includes vision test/refraction and dilation 1 exam per calendar year \$0 Choice of 1 Eyewear Option per plan year: Eyewear Option 1 Eyeglasses - frame, lenses and fitting; Contact lenses, conventional or disposable, and fitting Any amount over \$115
+Description of Benefit You Pay Routine Eye Exam Includes vision test/refraction and dilation 1 exam per calendar year \$0

-Description of Benefit You Pay Eyewear Option 2 \$0 Choice of 1 pair of select eyeglasses, frame and lenses, per plan year Eyeglass add-ons include ultraviolet protection and scratch resistant coating. \$0
+Description of Benefit You Pay Choice of 1 Eyewear Option per plan year: Eyewear Option 1 Eyeglasses - frame, lenses and fitting; Contact lenses, conventional or disposable, and fitting Any amount over \$300 Eyewear Option 2 Choice of 2 pair of select eyeglasses, frame and lenses, per plan year May choose prescription sunglasses as 1 pair \$0 Eyeglass add-ons include ultraviolet protection and scratch resistant coating. \$0

-^{}See a network vision provider for more information on your no cost eyeglass option.
+See a network vision provider for more information on your no cost eyeglass option.
 Network vision providers are listed under Optometrists in the Provider Directory and the online provider finder tool.